NOTE: This page is under construction as of Sept 2023, but we are working on it!

 Lean events are ideal for quickly moving through a project, but getting the right people in a room (or virtually) who are dedicated and empowered to resolving a well-defined problem.

-There are three primary kaizen or rapid improvement events:
+There are two primary kaizen or rapid improvement events (kaizen and kaikaku defined):

 - Planning Event